Highlights

 Overview of Manaslu Circuit Trek Package

-Facts of Manaslu Circuit Trek
+Facts About Manaslu Circuit Trek

 • The duration of the trek will be 12 days.

-• The trek starting point is Machha Khola at 869 meters (2,851 feet).
+• The trek begins at Machha Khola at 869 meters (2,851 feet).

-• Tijle, located at 2,300 meters (7,546 feet), marks the finish of the walk.
+• Tijle at 2,300 meters (7,546 feet) marks the end of the walk.

 • The total trek distance is 180 kilometers (111.8 miles).

-• The maximum elevation is reached at Larkya La Pass at 5,106 meters (16,752 feet).
+• The highest point is Larkya La Pass at 5,106 meters (16,752 feet).

 • Eco-Friendly Trekking Practices—We implement Leave No Trace principles and promote sustainable tourism throughout the Manaslu Conservation Area.